gspiga/gspiga.github.io/_posts/2023-04-08-post1-strugglR.md

 show_date: true
 ---

-Welcome to the first installment of a series of posts I will be hosting on this site, which I like to call library(strugglR) (to my knowledge, there is no existing library with this name readily available on CRAN, so I get dibs).
-This series will go over methods and tricks I use to work around issues in R/Rmarkdown.
-I will focus on the obstacles which take more than a simple stack overflow page to solve.
+Welcome to the first installment of a series of posts, I will be hosting on this site, which I like to call library(strugglR) (to my knowledge, there is no existing library with this name readily available on CRAN, so I get dibs).
+This series will review methods and tricks I use to work around issues in R/Rmarkdown.
+I will focus on the obstacles that take more than a simple stack overflow page to solve.
 The ones that I might very well dump hours into, so you do not have to.
-Installments of this series can summarize the findings of multiple stack overflow pages or work arounds I have discovered on my own.
+Installments of this series can summarize the findings of multiple stack overflow pages or workarounds I have discovered on my own.
 Feel free to contact me if you have any questions.
 Let's get into it.

-Recently, in working with the 2020 National Crime Vicitmization Survey, I ran into an issue in data cleaning and subsetting.
-This data, which provides a plethora of information, names the variables based on an ID value whichs is referenced in the 800+ page codebook.
-This would make analysis exhausting, if it was not for the attached variable desscriptions in each column, which provide descriptions of each column.
-Subsetting this data however removes these variables.
+Recently, in working with the 2020 National Crime Victimization Survey, I ran into an issue in data cleaning and subsetting.
+This data, which provides a plethora of information, names the variables based on an ID value which is referenced in the 800+ page codebook.
+This would make analysis exhausting if not for the attached variable descriptions in each column.
+The challenge comes when trying to subset this data, which removes these variable descriptions.
 We will illustrate this situation and solution with a simple example below.

 ```
 # Our sample data frame